nerdmaennchen/qrqma/src/qrqma/README.md

 ## Assignments

 Inside control blocks, you can also assign values to variables.
-Assignments at top level (outside of blocks, ifs or loops) are exported from the template and can be used within parent templates.
+Assignments at top  level that are specified _before_ the ``{% extends ... %}`` keyword are exported from the template and can be used within parent templates.

 Assignments use the set tag:
 ~~~